Iosevka-Mayukai/Iosevka-Mayukai/README.md

 Iosevka Mayukai Sonata is variant from combination of Iosevka SS18 (Input Mono) and Iosevka SS09 (Source Code Pro).

 Each variant have ligature support, and also patched with Glyph from [Nerd Font Tools by Ryanoasis](https://github.com/ryanoasis/nerd-fonts).
-These variant are Suitable for IDE, text editor, Vim, Emacs, terminal theme with powerline and glyph icons, such as OhMyZSH Powerlevel10K, Starship, Spaceship, and many more.
-Variants with glyph use filename **"Iosevka Mayukai xxxxx Nerd Font Complete"**.
+These variant are Suitable for Terminal or command prompt font, Vim, Emacs, terminal theme with powerline and glyph icons, such as OhMyZSH Powerlevel10K, Starship, Spaceship, and many more.
+Variants with glyph use filename **"Iosevka Mayukai xxxxx Nerd Font Complete"**. **Nerd Font Patch variant will remove ligature support because this Monospace font variant is for usage in Terminal or command prompt app**.
+If you want to use Iosevka Mayukai font for text editor, don't install variant file inside "nerd-patched-ttf" folder.
+You should use font file inside "ttf" folder if you want use ligature support.

 Webfont type is available in each variant.
 Can be used for styling web apps font.